IBM/ibm-cloud-reference-architectures/140-mzr-workload-openshift/terraform/docs/scc-collector.md

 terraform apply
 ```

+## Post install steps

+### Register the collector

+This module provisions a VSI instance and provides the scripts necessary to register the SCC collector but does not execute the script.
+This decision has been made for two reasons:

+1. In order to execute the script, the VSI instance would need to be exposed to the network in a way that would violate the FS Cloud controle
+2. The script itself does not behave well in unattended mode and is therefore better to be run manually.

+In order to register the SCC collector, do the following:

+1. Get the private IP address of the SCC VSI instance from the VSI instances page in the IBM Cloud console - https://cloud.ibm.com/vpc-ext/compute/vs
+2. Establish a VPN connection to the VPC cluster
+3. Open a ssh session with the SCC VSI instance - `ssh -i ${scc-ssh-private-key} root@#{private-ip}`

+    where:
+    - `scc-ssh-private-key` is the private key defined for the SCC VSI instance
+    - `private-ip` is the ip address retrieved in the previous step

+4. Run the scc collector registration script - `scc-collector.sh ${REGISTRATION_KEY}`. **Note**: answer `No` to the proxy question

+    where:
+    - `REGISTRATION_KEY` is the value shown after the SCC collector is created

+### Approve the collector

 After the script finishes running, you should do sub-step 10 of [Step 3](https://cloud.ibm.com/docs/security-compliance?topic=security-compliance-getting-started#gs-collector) which is to Approve the collection back in the Cloud console.

 From here you can proceed with the rest of the steps, setting up scopes and scans.